🔧 Expert automotive guides trusted by 250,000+ readers monthly

 When to Enable, Disable, or Get Professional Help

-1. Enable when passengers include toddlers or any child lacking consistent safety awareness.
+1. Enable when passengers include toddlers or any child who doesn’t consistently follow safety instructions about doors.

-3. Re-enable if new younger passengers board or if lock functionality is unverified.
+3. Re-enable if new younger passengers board, or if you haven’t tested the locks recently.

 Condition Action

-Older, responsible occupants Disable locks; confirm manual override
+Older, responsible occupants only Disable locks and confirm normal handle operation

 Simple Maintenance Checks to Keep Rear Child Locks Working